 You can never go wrong with a Milwaukee power tool.
 The 2462-20 is a power impact driver that is both versatile and powerful.
 It can be used for your general house jobs and is also capable enough to handle some light construction work.
-It is totally worth the less than $60 price tag.
+It is totally worth the price tag.

 - Comes with no-load speeds of 0-2,500 RPM and 0-3,300 IPM

 - Capable of 1,000 in. lbs. of max torque